General meaning

 The guardian of stability under pressure.

-The archetype here is one who watches over a solid foundation – a family, a team, a structure – using repetition, correction, and sometimes confrontation as primary tools.
+The archetype here is one who oversees a solid foundation – a family, a team, a structure – using repetition, correction, and sometimes confrontation as primary tools.
 They maintain order, but at the risk of hardening the atmosphere.
-The question posed is: what type of stability is it, and to what extent does it deserve such a fight to preserve it?
+The question posed is: what type of stability is it, and to what extent does it deserve such a struggle to preserve it?

 Shadow work